Fado – my selection

 Music: Raúl Ferrão Lyrics: Jorge Morais Rosa

-This song contains the most elaborate lyrical part of the four presented, with a strong metaphorical content.
+This song has the most elaborate lyrical part of the four presented, with a strong metaphorical content.
 In it the interpreter tells the subject of her forbidden love that she wrote his name in the wind with the hope that the wind, by blowing it away, would help her forget him.
 But the result was the opposite of what was expected, taking her to the edge of despair because the wind is not only everywhere, but it is blowing stronger and stronger.

 Conclusion